OxfordInterfacesLab/SRV_Matlab_App/README.md

 This interface recombination calculator is programmed as a Matlab App using the extended Shockley-Read-Hall interface recombination model,  with Girisch and Aberle’s iterative algorithm.

-To use, downlowad: srv_app.mlappinstall, and install it into your Matlab console.
-If you don't have access to a Matlab licence you can download the stand-alone app for Windows.
+To use, downlowad: srv_appXX.mlapp and place in Matlab console folder.
+Run by executin gsrv_appXX.mlapp.

 ## Use

 A tutorial of the theoretical basics and use of this app is given in https://youtu.be/bHikP9CuTh4

+A second tutorial has been created to support the use of models to interpret KP measurements of CPD in the dark and under illumination. https://youtu.be/S1aIW3m5tQY

 ## Method